Driving in winter can be made much safer by being prepared, and adapting to road conditions.

 These web pages will explain more about how to prepare for travel on the road network.
 There are two sections:

-The Highways Agency and local authorities up and down the country have made their plans and have fleets on standby ready to keep roads open.
+Highways England and local authorities up and down the country have made their plans and have fleets on standby ready to keep roads open.
 You too can take steps ahead of winter so you will be able to drive safe, avoid breaking down and help reduce the risk of disruption.

 Have you prepared for your journey, could you change your plans perhaps?
 How can you drive better in different weather conditions?
 Just a few minutes checking latest traffic and weather before you set off can make all the difference to your journey.